barttermorshuizen/awesomeposter/docs/architecture/condition-dsl.md

 | `toDsl(jsonLogic, catalog)` | Converts supported JSON-Logic payloads back into the canonical DSL string. |
 | `evaluateCondition(jsonLogic, payload)` | Lightweight evaluator used by the playground to preview results and resolved variable values. |
 | `conditionVariableCatalog` | Default registry shared by UI and server logic. |

+`parseDsl` accepts both canonical paths and aliases; `toDsl` always renders the shorter alias when one is available so human-authored expressions stay tidy while the runtime continues to persist the canonical run-context path.

 ## Quantifier Support